rcarmo/digital-signage-client/README.md

 signage atop [Raspberry Pi][rpi] devices, and quickly evolved from a guerrilla solution into a full-blown client-server app.

-This is going to be version 2.0 - version 1.0 is being used internally at SAPO since October 2012 and will be replaced by this (and a few custom add-ons) once it's finished.
+This is version 2.0 - version 1.0 was used internally at SAPO since October 2012, and 2.0 was deployed mid-2013 before we switched to a simpler video-only solution based on [MEO Kanal](http://kanal.pt) also using [Raspberry Pi][rpi] hardware.

-Here's a brief summary of the requirements and their impact on solution design:
+Here's a brief summary of the original requirements and their impact on solution design:

-- clients are not supposed to store any content locally, _except_ a handful of templates to render baseline content.
+- clients were not supposed to store any content locally, _except_ a handful of templates to render baseline content.
 The idea here is that you'll be running this against a set of web services or a full web server that will render pages to the devices.